hevold/OMI-AHDA/README.md

     - Replace `STATIC_NGROK_DOMAIN` with your preferred static domain name.

     These settings will allow ngrok to establish a tunnel with a consistent public URL.

+### 3. Get the URL
+**To get the URL, which you need to enter into the OMI App, simply put in your IP Address with the port 5000 (eg. 0.0.0.0:5000) or the NGROK Domain (eg. https://example.ngrok-free.app)